Show your pet how much they mean to you with 25% off select tests.

 Life with Pets April 07, 2021

 You might have heard the common myth that dogs see the world in black and white.
-But the truth is they can distinguish certain colors—just not the rich rainbow that we know.
+But the truth is they can distinguish certain colours—just not the rich rainbow that we know.
 Studies suggest dogs best see shades of yellow, grey, and blue.

 Yellow to blue gradient

-The cause of color blindness in dogs
+The cause of colour blindness in dogs

 Ready for a quick science lesson?
-As you may recall from your high school anatomy class, human eyes contain two main cell types: Rods perceive light and motion, and cones detect colors.
+As you may recall from your high school anatomy class, human eyes contain two main cell types: Rods perceive light and motion, and cones detect colours.
 This is true for most other mammals (including dogs), too.
 But the number of rods and cones vary significantly among species.

 As a trade-off, their eyes have more rods, which help them detect subtle or distant movements and see in the dark better than we can.
 (That’s a pretty useful skill when your key responsibilities include pest control and hunting, as has been the case for many dogs throughout history.)